Lombiq/Gulp-Extensions/Readme.md

 # Lombiq Gulp Extensions

+## Deprecation notice

+This project is being deprecated, and support for it will be ceased.
+Please consider [migrating](Docs/MigrationToNodeJsExtensions.md) to our [Node.js Extensions](https://github.com/Lombiq/NodeJs-Extensions) project, which provides pre-configured frontend asset pipelines out of the box, without using Gulp.

 ## About

 Various JavaScript functions and Gulp tasks that can be handy when developing Gulp pipelines.